openstack-archive/deb-python-xstatic/docs/source/packaging.rst

   included in the package created later.
 * Edit README.txt and replace references to jQuery with FooBar.
   This file's content will also be shown as long description on PyPi.
+  Please note that this file is written in reST markup, so that PyPi can generate your project's page from it.
 * If you use Mercurial, update .hgignore so it ignores:
   ^XStatic_FooBar.egg-info/
 * Review all the stuff you did, make sure you did not forget anything, make